 Website speed matters.
+Waiting times matter.
 Fast-loading sites perform better on all fronts: better user experience, higher conversions, more engagement, even higher search rankings.
 If you’re after mobile traffic (everyone is), site speed becomes even more important.
 No one wants to download a 4MB website on their smartphone, but most sites are that way.
 Your website can be different.

 While one-second load time would be nice, if you manage to get a load time under three seconds, you’re doing fine.
 If it’s under seven seconds, it’s okay too (but you have to try to improve it).
 Over 10 seconds and you’re losing money in noticeable quantities.